kokkos/kokkos-core-wiki/docs/source/ProgrammingGuide/Kokkos-and-Virtual-Functions.md

 For a full working example, see [the example in the repo](https://github.com/kokkos/kokkos/blob/master/example/virtual_functions/main.cpp).

-## What if I need a setter with host values?
+## What if I need a setter that works with host values?

 The first problem people run into with this is that they want to initialize some fields based on host data, with a setter which is *not* a virtual function.
 Calling this setter on the device would crash if the host data is not easily copyable on the device (e.g. for a small array).